 Starlite comprises of numerous dedicated Aircraft Maintenance Organisations, providing maintenance and logistic requirements for all aircraft operated by the Group through a highly skilled, expert team of engineers.

-The primary maintenance centres are located in Pristina, Kosovo, and Johannesburg and Durban, South Africa.
+Johannesburg and Durban, South Africa are the Company’s primary Aircraft Maintenance Organisations.
 In addition, certified satellite AMO’s have been established at key locations worldwide, all providing onsite maintenance through a permanent group of qualified maintenance engineers for the contract fleet of helicopters.

 Starlite maintenance provides mission ready helicopters configured for all requirements, for complex helicopter operations in remote locations.